Jim Chilton, Arizona rancher, says Border Patrol agent’s shooting could have been averted

 “If we would have had walls in this location, this shooting would have never taken place,” he said.

-He also said the administration missed a chance last year to gain lasting leverage in the fight against smuggling and illegal immigration, pointing to the major drop in numbers during President Trump’s first months in office.
+He also said CBP and the Border Patrol missed a chance last year to gain lasting leverage in the fight against smuggling and illegal immigration, pointing to the major drop in numbers during President Trump’s first months in office.

 “President Trump single-handedly and with no help dropped illegal immigration to 45-year lows.
 We had the momentum on our side.
 It was expected that new policies and new operations would be put in place to ensure that we continued in the direction the president gave us,” he said.